clapathiotis/Blockly-Interaction/README.md

    ```
 2. The button does not have an explicit action associated with it but allows the user to select a file using the file input field.

+After the interaction was developed, a 'loadXML()' function to perform the above action was created:

-3. The 'loadXML()' function is called when the Shift + M keyboard shortcut is triggered or when the button is clicked.
+1. The 'loadXML()' function is called when the Shift + M keyboard shortcut is triggered or when the button is clicked.

 ## Keyboard Shortcuts to Move Blocks
 Arrow keys and the Tab key are assigned keyboard shortcuts to move blocks within the Blockly workspace.
 The following shortcuts are available: